PI: Dr. Christopher L. Holley, MD, PhD

 The first project I worked on was investigating the 2’O-methylation (Nm) on the protein coding region of the Peroxidasin (PXDN) protein by two box C/D snoRNAs.
 We were able to show that the Nm modification increases Pxdn mRNA expression but inhibits protein translation, regulating PXDN activity both in vitro and in vivo.
 Thus, snoRNA-guided Nm modifications of mRNA have the ability to influence physiologic gene expression through regulation of mRNA expression and protein translation.

 The current project I am working on is discovering new mRNA targets of snoRNA-guided methylation.
-While the CLIP-seq approach has been previously used to map rRNA targets, it has not been utilized to explore new mRNA targets.
+While crosslinking, ligation, and sequencing of hybrids (CLASH) has been previously used to discover snoRNA-rRNA interactions, it has not been utilized to explore new mRNA targets.
 The discovery of such mRNA targets hopes to unveil modifications that can influence snoRNA expression, which has previously been shown to affect the pathogenesis of cardiovascular disease.
 Medicines can then be engineered to control modifications on such mRNA targets to allow for effective prognosis and therapeutic intervention of cardiovascular disease.